nguyenanhung/PHP-File-Cache/README.md

 - All code in one file - no pointless drivers.
 - Secure - every generated cache file have a php header with `die`, making direct access impossible even if someone knows the path and your server is not configured properly
 - Well documented and tested
-- Supports PHP 5.4.0 - 7.1+
+- Supports PHP 5.4 - 8.0
-- Free under a MIT license
+- Free under a GPL-3.0 license

 ### Requirements and Installation

 You need PHP 5.4.0+ for usage and PHP 5.6+ for development (PHPUnit)

-Require with composer:<br>
+Require with composer:

 `composer require nguyenanhung/php-file-cache`

 ### Usage